ruby/www.ruby-lang.org/en/news/_posts/2019-04-23-move-to-git-from-svn.md

 ## Development policy

-* We don't use a topic branch on cgit until Ruby 2.7 is released. ruby_2_7 will use cgit.
+* We don't use a topic branch on cgit.
 * GitHub repository will still be just a mirror.
 We don't use "Merge pull request" feature.
 * ruby_2_4, ruby_2_5, ruby_2_6 branches will continue to use SVN.
 We don't push anything to these branches on cgit.